-- Marginal cost must be non-decreasing at q0
+- The marginal cost must be non-decreasing at q0.

-- For the enterprise to continue to manufacture, in the short run, cost price must be greater than the average variable cost (p > AVC); in the long run, cost price must be greater than the average cost (p > AC)
+- For the enterprise to continue to manufacture in the short run, the cost price must be greater than the average variable cost (p > AVC), whereas in the long run, the cost price must be greater than the average cost (p > AC).

 Profits are nothing but the difference between total revenue and total cost.
-Both TR and TC goes up as output goes up.
-As long as the change in total revenue is greater than the change in total cost, profits will continue to rise.
-Recall that change in TR per unit increase in output is the marginal revenue; and the change in total cost per unit increase in output is the marginal cost.
+Both TR and TC increase as the output increases.
+As long as the change in total revenue is greater than the change in total cost, the profits continue to rise.
+Recall that the change in TR per unit increase in the output is the marginal revenue, and the change in total cost per unit increase in the output is the marginal cost.

-Now, let us consider the 2nd condition that must hold good when the profit-maximising output degree is positive.
+Now, let us consider the second condition that must hold good when the profit-maximising output degree is positive.
 Note that at output degrees q1 and q4, the market price is equivalent to the marginal cost.
-However, at the output level q1, the marginal cost curve is downward graph.
+However, at output level q1, the marginal cost curve is a downward graph.
 We claim that q1 cannot be a profit-maximising output degree.

-Let us consider the 3rd condition that must hold good when the profit maximising output degree is positive.
-Notice that the 3rd condition has 2 parts: one part is applicable in the short run while the other applies in the long run.
+Let us consider the third condition that must hold good when the profit-maximising output degree is positive.
+Note that the third condition has two parts: one part is applicable in the short run while the other is applicable in the long run.

-This is a detailed and an elucidated information about the concept Profit Maximisation.
-To learn more, stay tuned to BYJU’S.
+This article contains detailed information about the concept profit maximisation.
+To learn more about such concepts, stay tuned to BYJU’S.